mlibrary/about-ebc/src/content/home.md

   buttonLabel: Explore the Collection
   buttonUrl: 'http://fulcrum.org/michigan'
   text: >-
     Through its ebook collection, U-M Press partners with libraries to support faculty public engagement, catalyze academic innovation, and advance more equitable access to information.
 firstCallToActionSection:
-  description: 'Ready to add UMP EBC to your library?'
+  description: Ready to add UMP EBC to your library?
   buttonLabel: Support OA
   buttonUrl: /invest
 secondCallToActionSection: